-- 2.11.3.5.1.
-The entity's Appeals process must include the following requirements: - 2.11.3.5.1.1.
-Acknowledge receipt of each Appeal. - 2.11.3.5.1.2.
+- 2.11.3.5.1.2.
 Ensure that the individuals who make decisions on Appeals (1) were not involved in any previous level of review or decision making and, (2) if deciding any of the following, are health care professionals who have the appropriate clinical expertise, as determined by MDHHS and CMS, in treating the Enrollee's clinical condition or disease - 2.11.3.5.1.2.1.
 An Appeal of a denial that is based on a lack of medical necessity; or - 2.11.3.5.1.2.2.
 An Appeal that involves clinical issues. - 2.11.3.5.1.3.
 Provide that oral inquiries seeking to Appeal an action are treated as Appeals (to establish the earliest possible filing date for the Appeal) and must be confirmed in writing by the entity unless the Enrollee, the provider acting on behalf of the Enrollee, or the authorized representative appealing on the Enrollee's behalf requests expedited resolution. - 2.11.3.5.1.4.
 Provide the Enrollee, the provider or the authorized representative a reasonable opportunity to present evidence and allegations of fact or law in person as well as in writing.
 (The entity must inform the Enrollee, the provider or the authorized representative of the limited time available for this, especially in the case of expedited resolution.) - 2.11.3.5.1.5.
-Provide the Enrollee, the provider, or the authorized representative opportunity, before and during the Appeals process, to examine the Enrollee's case file, including any medical records and any other documents and records considered during the Appeals process.
+Provide the Enrollee, the provider, or the authorized representative opportunity, before and during the Appeals process, to examine the Enrollee's case file, including any medical records and any other documents and records considered during the Appeals process. - 2.11.3.5.1.6.

-- 2.11.3.5.1.6.
 Consider the Enrollee, authorized representative or estate representative of a deceased Enrollee as parties to the Appeal. - 2.11.3.5.2.
-For Appeals filed with the entity, if the Enrollee does not request an Expedited Appeal pursuant to 42 C.F.R. § 438.410, the entity will provide the Enrollee with written confirmation of any oral appeal request. - 2.11.3.5.3.
+For Appeals filed with the entity, if the Enrollee does not request an Expedited Appeal pursuant to 42 C.F.R. § 438.410, the entity will provide the Enrollee with written confirmation of any oral appeal request.

+- 2.11.3.5.3.
 The entity shall respond in writing to standard Appeals as expeditiously as the Enrollee's health condition requires and shall not exceed thirty (30) calendar days from the initial date of receipt of the Appeal. - 2.11.3.5.3.1.
-The entity may extend this timeframe by up to an additional fourteen (14) calendar days if the Enrollee requests the extension or if the entity provides evidence satisfactory to MDHHS that a delay in rendering the decision is in the Enrollee's interest. - 2.11.3.5.3.2.
+The entity may extend this timeframe by up to an additional fourteen (14) calendar days if the Enrollee requests the extension or if the entity provides evidence satisfactory to MDHHS that a delay in rendering the decision is in the Enrollee's interest.
+The entity must inform the Enrollee of the right to file a Grievance if the Enrollee disagrees with the extension.
+The entity must issue and carry out its determination as expeditiously as the Enrollee's health condition requires and no later than the date the extenson expires. - 2.11.3.5.3.2.
 For any Appeals decisions not rendered within thirty (30) calendar days where the Enrollee has not requested an extension, the entity shall provide written notice to the Enrollee of the reason for the delay.
 Appeals for Medicare services not rendered within thirty (30) calendar days must also be forwarded in accordance with 42 C.F.R. § 422.590(c).